OpenKara thedavidweng

 htdemucs_ft | High Quality — Fine-tuned 4-model ensemble | Stereo audio at 44.1 kHz (7.8s) | 4 stems: drums, bass, other, vocals | ONNX (opset 17) |

-On first launch, OpenKara automatically downloads the standard model into the app data directory.
-The high quality model is optional and can be downloaded from Settings.
+On first launch, OpenKara automatically downloads the standard openkara-models v2.0.1 asset into the app data directory.
+The current standard model is ~339 MiB on disk, and the optional high quality model is ~1.32 GiB.
+Both assets are ONNX Runtime-optimized and carry metadata used for cache invalidation.
 See the openkara-models README for details on the conversion pipeline.
 For local development and deterministic tests, run ./scripts/setup.sh to populate src-tauri/models/.

 | Layer | Technology | Purpose |